joshdehart01/Portfolio/README.md

 After cleaning the data, we now have a fresh and reliable data set that can be used for analysis.

-<h2>Nashville Housing Data Cleaning<h2>
+<h2>Bike Dashboard<h2>
 <h4>Goal:</h4>
-Clean data set to prepare for analysis.
+Clean data set and create dashboard.
 <h4>Description:</h4>
-This project contains a Nashville Housing data set that shows the sales of homes between 2013-2019.
-There are null values, duplicates, columns that need to be split, and other problems that challenge this data's integrity.
-We be cleaning this data to have consistent and accurate data for analysis.
+This project contains a data set involving different attributes that contribute to a person's decision to purchase a bike.
+We will need to clean this data set, and create charts that will combine together into a dashboard
 <h4>Skills Used:</h4>
-Joins, Splitting Columns with SUBSTRING and PARSENAME, Updating Column Values, Removing Duplicates, Dropping Columns, CTE, Converting Data Types
+Data Cleaning, PivotTables, Building Dashboard, Slicers, IF Function
 <h4>Technology:</h4>
-SQL Server
+Microsoft Excel
 <h4>Results:</h4>
-After cleaning the data, we now have a fresh and reliable data set that can be used for analysis.
+After cleaning the data and creating a dashboard, we learn that middle-aged men with a short commute distance are the most likely to purchase a bike.